abenav4/vault-site/content/writing/index.md

 date: 2024-04-29
 ---

-This will probably be updated very rarely, unfortunately!
+For the time being, this will probably be updated fairly infrequently!
 I'm always making drafts and notes, though.